esimonov/paradromic-dissections/README.md

 Enter the number of initial half-twists (or 'q' to quit) : 1 Enter D>=2 to mark the line 1/D along which the strip will be dissected (or 'q' to quit) : 3
 ---------
-When dissecting a strip with 1 half-twist 1/3 way across its width, you get two linked strips, one of which is twice as long as the other:
+When dissecting a strip with 1 half-twist 1/3 way across its width, you get two linked strips, one of which is 2 times longer than the other:

 Strip #1
 Length: 2L